-A backconnect proxy is a gateway address that gives you access to a pool of proxy IPs.
-Instead of getting a list of IPs directly, you rather connect to a proxy server and it fetches the IPs for you.
+So, vendors came up with something called a backconnect proxy server.
+It’s a gateway that links you to a provider’s proxy pool.
+Instead of receiving a list of IPs directly, you rather connect to the server, and it fetches them for you.
 This extra step makes backconnect proxy servers managed, while regular proxy lists are unmanaged by the provider.

-A backconnect proxy address connects you to a proxy provider’s server.
-The server then selects an IP that meets your requirements from a pool of available proxies.
-As a result, you can use multiple IPs through one address, without managing them yourself – everything is done in the backend.
+Backconnect proxies connect you to a proxy provider’s load balancing server.
+The server then selects an IP address that meets your requirements from a pool of available proxies.
+The gateway never changes, even when the IPs behind it do.
+As a result, you can use multiple IPs through one address without managing them yourself – everything is done in the backend.